Azure/semantic-kernel-bot-in-a-box/README.md

 # Semantic Kernel Bot in-a-box

-Deploy an extensible Semantic Kernel bot to Azure with production level capabilities.
+This project deploys an extensible Semantic Kernel bot template to Azure.

 ## Solution Architecture

 The solution architecture is described in the diagram below.
-The Data block is not included in this
+The Data block is not included in this repository.

 ![Solution Architecture](./readme_assets/architecture.png)